benbahrenburg/Ti.JBChart/README.md

 <b>selectionBarColor </b><i>optional - Color</i> : This property sets the color of the selection bar that is displayed when the user taps the chart.
 This is white by default.

-<b>selectedLineColor </b><i>optional - Array of Colors</i> : This property sets the color of the line when it is selected by the user.
+<b>selectedLineColors </b><i>optional - Array of Colors</i> : This property sets the color of the line when it is selected by the user.
 This is an array, the index of the selected chart item will determine what color is applied, by default this is blue.
 See example for a reference on how this is implemented.

-<b>selectedAreaColor </b><i>optional - Array of Colors</i> : This property sets the color of the area when it is selected by the user.
+<b>selectedAreaColors </b><i>optional - Array of Colors</i> : This property sets the color of the area when it is selected by the user.
 This is an array, the index of the selected chart item will determine what color is applied, by default this is blue.
 See example for a reference on how this is implemented.

-<b>LineColor </b><i>optional - Array of Colors</i> : This property sets the color of the outline of the area chart data point.This is an array, with a value for each data source index provided, but default this is green.
+<b>lineColors </b><i>optional - Array of Colors</i> : This property sets the color of the outline of the area chart data point.This is an array, with a value for each data source index provided, but default this is green.

-<b>LineColor </b><i>optional - Array of Colors</i> : This property sets the color of the fill of the area chart data point.
+<b>fillColors </b><i>optional - Array of Colors</i> : This property sets the color of the fill of the area chart data point.
 This is an array, with a value for each data source index provided, but default this is green.

-<b>areaStyles </b><i>optional - Array of Styles</i> : This property sets the style of the Area Chart.
+<b>styles </b><i>optional - Array of Styles</i> : This property sets the style of the Area Chart.
 By default this style is CHART_AREA_SMOOTH.
 This can be changed by providing an array of styles, one for each chart data source provided.
 See example for a reference on how this is implemented.

 <b>chartBackgroundColor </b><i>optional - Color</i> : This property sets the backgroundColor of the chart, which is by default white.
 This property can only be set at creation time.